 Step 2 – Warn other drivers

 First things first, don’t assume everyone else on the road knows you’ve a flat tyre.
 Putting on your hazard lights will let others know you’ve a problem and your car is parked.
-Once you’ve parked and are happy with your location, place your warning triangle approximately two to three car lengths behind you, or five to six car lengths behind you if you’re on a dual carriageway or motorway.
+Once you’ve parked and are happy with your location, place your warning triangle approximately two to three car lengths behind you.

 Step 3 - Secure your car’s position